Are you considering filing for bankruptcy?

 Bankruptcy may not be the best option for you at this time.
 Other possibilities include debt consolidation, working with a credit counselling agency and negotiating with your creditors to create a debt repayment plan.

-Most law firms which specialize in handling bankruptcy filings like John A. Steinberger & Associates, P.C. will counsel you on the bankruptcy alternatives you can consider.
+Most law firms that specialize in handling bankruptcy filings like can counsel you on the bankruptcy alternatives you can consider.

 Bankruptcy may be the opportunity you need to start afresh.
 The process and its results are not as cut and dried, however, as most persons think.
 Give your options careful thought and discuss how bankruptcy will affect you with an attorney who specializes in the field.